atljp/THUG-SDL/README.md

 ## How to install

 Download the latest version from the relase tab and extract the files from the zip-archive into the game directory.<br>
-Running any THUG.exe (except THUGONE.exe from Clownjob'd) will automatically load the mod from d3d9.dll.
  - Default game directory: `C:\Program Files (x86)\Activision\Tony Hawk's Underground\Game`

-### Issues with write permissions

-`thugsdl.ini` is the settings-database and needs write permission for storing window positions. <br>
-If your game is installed at `C:\Program Files (x86)`, the ini and savegame files have to be located in:
-- `C:\Users\<name>\AppData\Local\VirtualStore`

 ## Features